 Others works, previously installed at the Museum of Art of the Parliament of São Paulo, CRC in São Paulo, and Diocesan Museum of Amalfi, were most recently on view at the CRC in São Paulo (Brazil), A expressividade de Joseph Pace na criação de suas joias esculturais (28 Oct. – 30 Nov.
 2020), Câmara Municipal of Itapevi (Brazil), Joseph Pace, Entre o Informal e a ‘PoP Art’ (March 1 – 26, 2020), Polo Museale della Puglia, Castle of Bari (25 May – 23 November 2019) and Castle of Copertino (26 November – 23 February, 2020), of the Ministry of Cultural Heritage, Libri d’artista.
 L’arte da leggere.

-Pace’s work has represented Italian Art for the 2 June National Day celebrations: at the Italian Embassy in Brasilia, Arte Italo-Braileira (June 2, August 5, 2013), Octavio Café of São Paulo and Italian Embassy in Brasilia, Joseph Pace, Emoçoes (June 13, June 27, 2015), Circolo Italiano, Edificio Italia, in São Paulo, Dinamismo Cosmico de Joseph Pace (June 25, July 30, 2016).
+For the 2013, 2015 and 2016 ‘2 June National Day celebrations’, Pace was invited to exhibit his work at the Italian Embassy in Brasilia, Arte Italo-Braileira (June 2, August 5, 2013), Octavio Café of São Paulo with the Italian Embassy, Joseph Pace, Emoçoes (June 13, June 27, 2015), Circolo Italiano – Edificio Italia – in São Paulo, Dinamismo Cosmico de Joseph Pace (June 25, July 30, 2016).

-Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Sapienza University of Rome, University of Konstanz, Parliament of São Paulo, Italian Embassy in Brasilia, Superintendência do Patrimônio Cultural do Parlamento de São Paulo, Italian Sociologists Association, Instituto de Recuperação do Patrimônio Histórico de São Paulo.
+Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Sapienza University of Rome, Brandeis University, University of Konstanz, Parliament of São Paulo, Superintendência do Patrimônio Cultural do Parlamento de São Paulo, Instituto de Recuperação do Patrimônio Histórico de São Paulo.
+He collaborated the hight fashion Micol Fontana Foundation, ANS Italian Sociologists Association, and international organisations.
 He is the author of unpublished novels and dramas about the war (Le novelle del pozzo, Raimond n’est pas retourné, Twins).